 Photo courtesy of Palawan Pawnshop – Palawan Express Pera Padala on Facebook.

 5. A/B test your campaigns

-As mentioned at the beginning of this article, you’ll want to make sure that your visual content is also backed by data.
+You’ll want to make sure that your visual content is backed by data.
 Specifically, we mean that you should take the time to have your creatives go through a few rounds of A/B testing before you serve them to your audiences.